ankitchamke/100-days-of-code/README.md

 - Recursion by summing first n natural numbers
 - Created recursive star pattern printing function
 - Converted inches to centimeters using functions

 ---

+### Day 10: June 14, 2025 (Saturday)
+**Today's Progress:**
+- Set up a local development environment for web projects
+- Understood the concept of repositories and version control
+- Installed & used GitHub Desktop for GUI-based Git workflow
+- Linked local repo to GitHub and managed commits with ease
+- Opened the project in VS Code for editing and debugging
+- Pushed changes from VS Code to GitHub via GitHub Desktop
+- Deployed and shared solo project using Netlify

+---